pmaji/crypto-whale-watching-app/README.md

 The newest version of this app is quite computationally intense, and as such, it is recommended that the new version be run locally pursuant to the instructions below.
 If this version gives you trouble at all, a less computationally-intense earlier version of the app can be found [at this commit version here](https://github.com/pmaji/crypto-whale-watching-app/commit/2b567987cb338802bc28702c96c22bde8d48d0c0), and thanks to a generous member of the community, is [hosted online here](https://whales.cracklord.com/).

-If anyone has questions about the app, feel free to reach out to me [via Twitter here](https://twitter.com/ByPaulJ).
+If anyone has questions about the app, feel free to reach out to open an issue.

 Scroll down to the How-To / User Guide section to learn more about how to run the app yourself.
 The most recent updates to the app include new features like an improved depth chart (shown in the screenshot below), as well as a side-menu that allows selective hiding / showing of various pairs of interest.